jamieredding/pair-stairs/README.md

     - This can be downloaded and managed with [SDKMAN](https://sdkman.io/install)
 - Maven
     - This can be downloaded and managed with the included Maven wrapper script
+- Docker
+    - Required to build the docker image

 Once SDKMAN has been installed, run `sdk env` to download and initialise your environment with the same version of Java used in the project.